Diffuse Domain Methods with Dirichlet Boundary Conditions: Introduction

-It is important to acknowledge that the \DD{} method is a collection of different approximations which follow the above concept.
-Asymptotic analysis has been shown for several approximations for Dirichlet, Neumann, and Robin boundary conditions, \cite{Li2009, Yu2020, Lervaag2015, Nguyen2017}.
-These methods have been developed to work on surface domains \cite{Raetz2006}, and coupled bulk-surface systems \cite{Teigen2009, Abels2015}.
-Also, there are similar approaches such as the Smoothed Boundary method \cite{Yu2009, Yu2012, Termuhlen2022}.
+It is important to acknowledge that the \DD{} method represents a collection of different approximations which follow the above concept.
+Asymptotic analysis has been shown for several approximations for Dirichlet, Neumann, and Robin boundary conditions, \citep{Li2009, Yu2020, Lervaag2015, Nguyen2017}.
+These methods have been developed to work on surface domains \citep{Raetz2006}, and coupled bulk-surface systems \citep{Teigen2009, Abels2015}.
+Also, there are similar approaches such as the Smoothed Boundary method \citep{Yu2009, Yu2012, Termuhlen2022}.

-The method has been successfully applied to a wide range of problems, from biology \cite{Aland2012, Nguyen2017, Nguyen2017a, Chen2014} to materials \cite{Chadwick2018, Raetz2016, Bukac2023}.
-Our experiment goal will be to apply this to the Navier-Stokes equations \cite{Aland2010, Guo2021, Anderson1998, Termuhlen2022}.
-This problem is a mixed system, however there haven't been explorations into developing a \DD{} method from the mixed form of a PDE.
+The method has been successfully applied to a wide range of problems, from biology \citep{Aland2012, Nguyen2017, Nguyen2017a, Chen2014} to materials \citep{Chadwick2018, Raetz2016, Bukac2023}.
+Our experiment goal will be to apply this to the Navier-Stokes equations \citep{Aland2010, Guo2021, Anderson1998, Termuhlen2022}.
+Consequently, one of our focuses will be on second-order PDEs with advection terms.

-Typically, \DD{} method formulations are derived by modifying the strong form or the weak form of the PDE with multiplying by $\phi$ and including an additional boundary term.
+Typically, \DD{} method formulations are derived by modifying the strong form or the weak form of the PDE and then including additional terms to incorporate boundary conditions.
 This paper explores the development of new DDM formulations derived from combining these together with the mixed formulation of the equations.
 Hence, the Dirichlet boundary become natural boundary conditions within the formulation, which can lead to improved accuracy of the solution gradient.
-This type of boundary conditions are most commonly used in the benchmark experiments.
-Furthermore, we follow the approach of Nitsche's method, another well-established technique for the weak enforcement of boundary conditions \cite{Freund1995} and has previously been used with the \DD{} method \cite{Nguyen2017, Monte2022}.
-Along with the derivation of these new methods, we will show proof of coercivity, including the standard \DD{} methods.
+Furthermore, we follow the approach of Nitsche's method, another well-established technique for the weak enforcement of boundary conditions \citep{Freund1995} and has previously been used with the \DD{} method \citep{Nguyen2017, Monte2022}.
+Along with the derivation of these new methods, we will show proof of coercivity, showing how some existing method need to be modified to guarantee this important property of the approximation.